discourse/discourse/docs/INSTALL-digital-ocean.md

 - A Content Delivery Network to speed up worldwide access?
 [Configure a CDN](https://meta.discourse.org/t/enable-a-cdn-for-your-discourse/14857).
 We recommend [Fastly](http://www.fastly.com/).

 - Import old content from vBulletin, PHPbb, Vanilla, Drupal, BBPress, etc?
 [See our open source importers](https://github.com/discourse/discourse/tree/master/script/import_scripts)

+- A firewall on your server?
+[Configure firewall](https://meta.discourse.org/t/configure-a-firewall-for-discourse/20584)

 If anything needs to be improved in this guide, feel free to ask on [meta.discourse.org][meta], or even better, submit a pull request.